 Targeting GCSE grades in secondary schools, with multiple subjects and grades on offer, seems more logical, but for vast majority of pupils in primary schools there is only one target at KS2: to achieve the expected standard.
 Scaled score targets such as those listed above are clearly not conducive to that aim as we are effectively targeting pupils to be ‘working towards’ at KS2.
 And even if that is the most likely outcome for a pupil, should we really target anyone to fall short of the threshold?
 Probably not.
 So why bother going through the process in the first place?

 Perhaps all primary schools should dispense with such targets and set one aim: for 100% of pupils to achieve the expected standard.
 One headteacher neatly summed up her school’s target setting philosophy in a single statement: “Those who sit the tests will achieve the expected standard.”
-It might not happen but it’s certainly aspirational, and maybe it would put an end to external agencies asking for targets.
+It might not happen but it’s certainly aspirational.
+It is also appropriate – it is called the expected standard for a reason.
+And perhaps, setting a 100% expectation would finally put an end to external agencies asking for targets.
+Imagine every school submitting the same figure.

 Targets are part of the street furniture of our accountability system.
 They are put in place with the intention of improving outcomes, but perhaps they have the opposite effect.
 This may not sit comfortably with current approaches to tracking with start and end points and increments along a flight path in between, but that just proves we need to rethink the whole method and purpose of the systems we employ.